 There you go!
 A detailed guide into which Phrozen resins are best for jewelry-making purposes.
 Want to learn how to post-process your jewelry prints?
 Please click here.

-To learn more about which Phrozen 3D printers are best for jewelers, please click here.
+To learn more about which Phrozen 3D printers are best for jewelry 3D printing, please click here.

 Make sure to refer to our resin profile page for a general idea on how to set up resin profiles for different Phrozen resins.
 Feel free to test different settings to find out which works best for you.

 Need ideas for jewelry 3D printing?
 Then click here!